 Kübler-Ross states that if people used denial in their lives previously as a main defense mechanism to cope with difficult situations, it is very likely that they will use this when they are experiencing a loss.2 Therefore, it is useful to assess how one normally copes with challenging situations.

-However, one must note that denial is used quite often and most likely used as a buffer when people face challenging situations, with denial helping them process the situation on their own terms.
+However, denial is common and most likely used as a buffer when people face challenging situations, with denial helping them process the situation on their own terms.
 Kübler-Ross says that denial is just a short solution and often will be replaced with another way to cope.3

 2. Anger

 As stated earlier, grief elicits an array of emotions.
-When someone is processing grief, there is always an element of anger.3 However, one must note that anger shows up in many forms.
+When someone is processing grief, there is always an element of anger.3 Anger shows up in many forms.
 Some ways that the anger stage of grief often manifests are through outbursts, rage, extreme sadness, and isolation.

 It is also pertinent to process the underlying emotions (eg., sadness, hurt, frustration, fear) under the anger that is being exhibited when someone experiences a loss.
-With others, it can also be beneficial to identify, question, and reflect on the origin of the anger.
+It can also be beneficial to identify, question, and reflect on the origin of the anger.

 3. Bargaining

-Bargaining is defined as negotiating in order to get a desired outcome or postpone the inevitable.3 At this stage, the person is wrestling with accepting the loss.
+Bargaining is defined as negotiating in order to get a desired outcome or postpone the inevitable.3 During the bargaining stage, the person is wrestling with accepting the loss.
 For example, a person might be trying to make a deal that if the pain ends, they will be better or do something in exchange for the pain to stop.
 Bargaining is a way for a person who is grieving a loss to take control over the situation.

 4. Depression